 group by one column and select multiple columns in linq

-Imagine we have a list of orders, and we want to group them by a category and select multiple aspects of each group.
+Imagine you have a list of orders, and you want to group them by their category while also adding up the total amount in each group.
+Here’s how you can do it in LINQ:

 var orders = new List<Order>